Ways to Give to the American Physical Society

 How do I make a gift of stock?

 A gift of stock can be donated to the APS by an electronic transfer or via mail.
-Please contact the Darlene Logan, APS Director of Development, for more information.
-Darlene Logan (firstname.lastname@example.org) or (301) 209-3224.
+Please contact Darlene Logan, APS Director of Development, for more information.
+Darlene Logan (email@example.com) or (301) 209-3224.

 Note: The value of your stock is determined by using the postmark date on the envelopes in which the certificates and stock power are mailed to APS (mail transfers) or by the date on which the broker transfers the stock to APS (electronic transfer.)

-If either you or your spouse is employed by a company with a matching-gift program, it is possible that your gift to the APS will be matched by the company.
+If either you or your spouse are employed by a company with a matching-gift program, it is possible that your gift to the APS will be matched by the company.
 Since company programs differ widely in their matching policies, please check directly with your company regarding its procedures.

 Gifts of Property